MichaelColburn/Onboarding_Runbook/README.md

-# Onboarding_Runbook
+# IT Onboarding_Runbook
-IT onboarding implementation runbook
+This is a visual walkthrough of a typical Windows IT onboarding implementation within an enterprise configuration.